isographlabs/isograph/docs-website/docs/quickstart.md

 ## Render the component

 Now, we still need to render our `Query.HomePage` component.
 In order to do this, we call `useRead` to read the query reference.
+This gives us the value of that field (i.e. a component), which we can render.

 ```tsx
 import React from 'react';